All About Airline Kiosks

 - Select your name or name of the other passengers to check-in using the computer keyboard feature on the screen

 - Enter the number of bags for check-in

 - Make any desired changes in the itinerary

 - Press the 'enter' button to confirm flight information

-- The boarding pass or passes as well as receipts are then printed by the kiosks.
+- Now, you will get a printed boarding pass as well as receipts from the Kiosks

 - Leave checked bags at the baggage drop off point

 - Head on for the security check